-#GivingTuesday was started by the Belfer Center for Social Innovation & Impact at the 92nd Street Y in New York City. #GivingTuesday has turned in a global movement since its launch in 2012, raising millions of dollars for charity and engaging millions of people.
+#GivingTuesday was started by the Belfer Center for Social Innovation & Impact at the 92nd Street Y in New York City. #GivingTuesday has turned into a global movement since its launch in 2012, raising millions of dollars for charity and engaging millions of people.

 How is Mightycause involved?

 Mightycause is all about collective impact and charitable giving, so #GivingTuesday was a natural fit for us!
 We host our own #GivingTuesday event on our platform each year, where nonprofits come together to raise money for their causes.
 We add gamification to the mix by offering prizes to the top fundraisers that allow them to raise even more on #GivingTuesday.
 It’s always a big event — since our first year in 2013, nonprofits have raised millions as part of our event.

 What is #GivingTuesday’s hashtag all about?